 Improving early diagnosis rates through heightened cancer screenings

 Freelance health journalist Kathy Oxtoby got the news nobody wants to hear; she had cancer.
-More than 50,000 women are diagnosed with breast cancer each year and this figure is rising, but cancer screening numbers have declined – so what can be done to improve early diagnosis rates?
+More than 50,000 women are diagnosed with breast cancer each year and the figure is rising, but cancer screening numbers have declined so what can be done to improve early diagnosis rates?

 Freelance health journalist Kathy Oxtoby got the news nobody wants to hear; she had cancer.
 More than 50,000 women are diagnosed with breast cancer each year and the figure is rising, but cancer screening numbers have declined – so what can be done to improve early diagnosis rates?